Quin-Riley-A/MVC-Bakery-Take-2/README.md

 2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called "ToDoList".
 3. Run `dotnet watch run` in the command line to start the project in development mode with a watcher.
 4. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, review this lesson: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/c-and-net/basic-web-applications/redirecting-to-https-and-issuing-a-security-certificate).

+## Known Bugs
+This repository may encounter issues with some form inputs being in incorrect formats and thus being inproperly handled by the underlying methods.
+Additionally, the form may look unusual under certain smaller screen dimensions.

 ## License
 *Quin Asselin, 2022.
 Available for distribution, modification, inspection, and application under [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html)*